 Southern California residents enjoy leading active lifestyles that include spending plenty of time outdoors.
 Our enviable weather often means extensive sun exposure, which can lead to skin discoloration and photodamage.
-Intense pulsed light (IPL) photofacial treatments at our aesthetic practice serving Los Angeles, Marina del Rey, Santa Monica, and surrounding areas can reverse the sun’s damaging effects, in addition to treating melasma and reducing the redness associated with rosacea.
+Intense pulsed light (IPL) photofacial treatments at our med spa serving Los Angeles, Marina del Rey, Santa Monica, and surrounding areas can reverse the sun’s damaging effects, in addition to treating melasma and reducing the redness associated with rosacea.

 What is a photofacial?

 Even though intense pulsed light (IPL) is often associated with laser skin treatments, an IPL photofacial uses broad-spectrum light energy rather than targeted laser beams to treat sun damage and other age-related skin conditions.
 Cutera’s Limelight device utilizes advanced IPL technology that is extremely versatile, safe, and effective and provides a gentler alternative to CO2 laser skin resurfacing.

 Limelight IPL treatments are non-ablative—meaning the skin’s surface remains intact as the light energy penetrates to the deeper layer called the dermis.
 The light energy heats damaged capillaries, obliterates excess pigment, and stimulates collagen production to produce smoother, firmer skin.

 Is a photofacial right for me?